search ]

 Prevent Loading WooCommerce’s JS & CSS Files & Improve Loading Time

-Building a digital store using WooCommerce is not rocket science.
-You can do it yourself or get help from many tutorials discussing WooCommerce on Savvy’s blog and across the web in general.
-However, in order to succeed and provide a good user experience for your store, a significant part of that user experience is the loading time and responsiveness of the store.
+Building an online store using WooCommerce isn’t rocket science.
+You can either do it yourself or use plenty of guides on WooCommerce available on the Savvy Blog and across the web.
+However, to succeed, your store must provide at least a good user experience.
+A significant part of that user experience is the page load time and the responsiveness of the store.

-Your online store (your business, in other words) can stumble and fail if the user experience it offers is not up to par.
-In this post, we’ll describe one of many steps to improve the loading time of WooCommerce-powered websites.
+Your online store (your business, in other words) can fail simply due to a poor user experience.
+In this post, we’ll discuss one of the many actions you can take to improve the load time of websites using WooCommerce.

-The action we’re discussing in this case is how to remove, or rather, how to prevent WooCommerce from loading unnecessary JavaScript and CSS files on every single page of your website, but only on the pages where WooCommerce is active.
+This specific action involves how to remove—or rather, prevent—WooCommerce from loading unnecessary JavaScript and CSS files on all pages of your site, restricting them only to pages where WooCommerce is active.

-• Do you have a development environment?
-It’s highly recommended to test changes locally (on your personal computer) or in a development environment if you have one.
+• Do you have a staging or development environment?
+It’s highly recommended to test these changes locally on your computer or on a staging site if available.

-• You should know what you’re doing and be comfortable with code.
+• You should be comfortable with coding and know what you’re doing.

-• Always make sure you have a proper backup of your site before you start tinkering with code.
+• Always ensure you have a proper backup of your site before making any code changes.

 By default, WooCommerce loads three CSS files and five JavaScript files.
-These files are:
+These include:

 <!--CSS Files-->